arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.security-hardening-guide/content.md

 Log in to the Arduino UNO Q device and:

-1. Enter the WebUI Application directory;
+1. Enter the WebUI Application directory
-2. Create a **certs** directory inside the Application where you have to add the private key and certificate;
+2. Create a **certs** directory inside the Application where you have to add the private key and certificate
-3. Enter the **certs** directory.
+3. Enter the **certs** directory

 ```bash
 cd ~/ArduinoApps/APPLICATION_NAME